vitaliimarushko/express-parse-multipart/README.md

    node index.js
    ```

-3. Make a POST request using any tool you want and send any file (-s) on `http://localhost:3000/upload` route.
+3. Make a `POST` request using any tool you want and send any file (-s) on `http://localhost:3000/upload` route.
+Check console to see the parsed result.

-You will get as response:
+# Example of `req.formData`

 ```json
 [